(for financial year ended 31 December 2021)

 Training and Effectiveness

-During 2020, we implemented the Rubix Academy across the group as a comprehensive digital learning platform to which all employees have access.
+During 2021, we expanded the Rubix Academy across the group as a comprehensive digital learning platform to which a large and growing number of the Group’s employees now have access.
 The platform contains both mandatory and discretionary learning modules in multiple languages.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and is subject to an annual review.

-Approved on behalf of the Rubix Group Holdings Limited Board of Directors
+Approved on behalf of the Rubix Limited Board of Directors